Yasmine Mohammed: Publication

-Mohammed wrote a memoir titled Unveiled: How Western Liberals Empower Radical Islam. that was self-published on 25 September 2019.
+Mohammed wrote a memoir titled Unveiled: How Western Liberals Empower Radical Islam, which was self-published on 25 September 2019.
 She received two years of rejection letters before being convinced by Sam Harris to self-publish.
 The memoir outlines her upbringing in a fundamentalist, Islamic household in Canada, her step-father beating the bottoms of her feet for not reciting her prayers correctly, being married against her will to an Al-Qaeda operative, her escape and subsequent activism.

 In an interview with Seth Andrews, host of The Thinking Atheist podcast, Andrews questioned her choice of title.
 Because not all western liberals empower radical Islam, he thought the title could have been Unveiled: How Many Western Liberals Empower Radical Islam.
 Mohammed responded that a more accurate title for the book could have been How Some Western Liberals Unintentionally Empower Radical Islam but this would not have captured sufficient attention.
 Yasmine subsequently changed the name of her book to Unveiled: How the West Empowers Radical Muslims for the Updated and Revised Edition.